National Natural Landmark: Property status

 NNL designation is an agreement between the property owner and the federal government.
 NNL designation does not change ownership of the property nor induce any encumbrances on the property.
 NNL status does not transfer with changes in ownership.

 Participation in the NNL Program involves a voluntary commitment on the part of the landowner(s) to retain the integrity of their NNL property as it was when designated.
-If "major" habitat or landscape destruction is planned, participation in the NNL Program by a landowner would be ingenuous and meaningless.
+If "major" habitat or landscape destruction is planned, participation in the NNL Program by a landowner would be disingenuous and meaningless.

 The federal action of designation imposes no new land use restrictions that were not in effect before the designation.
 It is conceivable that state or local governments of their own volition could initiate regulations or zoning that might apply to an NNL.
 However, as of 2005 no examples of such a situation have been identified.
 Some states require planners to ascertain the location of NNLs.

 List of landmarks

 Listed by state or territory in alphabetical order.
-As of January 2021, there were 602 listings.
+As of July 2024, there were 605 listings.
+(Note: The links connected with the state name go to that state's site list.)